DeathStar3/Varicity-SCP-reproduction-package/varicity/README.md

 ### Reusing the existing Docker image

 All scripts mentioned in this section are not located in the folder containing this readme.
-They are located and executed from the root of the VariMetrics folder.
+They are located and executed from the root of the VariCity-TS folder.

 The following Docker image hosted on the [Docker Hub](https://hub.docker.com/) allows to use VariCity without needing to build it.
 ```